julius-speech/julius/README.md

   - A. Lee and T. Kawahara.
 "Recent Development of Open-Source Speech Recognition Engine Julius" Asia-Pacific Signal and Information Processing Association Annual Summit and Conference (APSIPA ASC), 2009.
   - A. Lee, T. Kawahara and K. Shikano.
 "Julius --- an open source real-time large vocabulary recognition engine."
 In Proc.
 European Conference on Speech Communication and Technology (EUROSPEECH), pp. 1691--1694, 2001.
   - T. Kawahara, A. Lee, T. Kobayashi, K. Takeda, N. Minematsu, S. Sagayama, K. Itou, A. Ito, M. Yamamoto, A. Yamada, T. Utsuro and K. Shikano.
 "Free software toolkit for Japanese large vocabulary continuous speech recognition."
 In Proc.
 Int'l Conf. on Spoken Language Processing (ICSLP) , Vol. 4, pp. 476--479, 2000.

+# Moving to UTF-8

+We are going to move to UTF-8.

+The master branch after the release of 4.5 (2019/1/2) has codes converted to UTF-8.
+All files were converted to UTF-8, and future update will be commited also in UTF-8.

+For backward compatibility and log visibility, we are keeping the old encoding codes at branch "master-4.5-legacy".
+The branch keeps legacy encoding version of version 4.5.
+If you want to inspect the code progress before the release of 4.5 (2019/1/2), please checkout the branch.